Phlogiston theory: Georg Ernst Stahl

-In 1703 Georg Ernst Stahl, a professor of medicine and chemistry at Halle, proposed a variant of the theory in which he renamed Becher's terra pinguis to phlogiston, and it was in this form that the theory probably had its greatest influence.
+In 1703, Georg Ernst Stahl, a professor of medicine and chemistry at Halle, proposed a variant of the theory in which he renamed Becher's terra pinguis to phlogiston, and it was in this form that the theory probably had its greatest influence.
 The term 'phlogiston' itself was not something that Stahl invented.
 There is evidence that the word was used as early as 1606, and in a way that was very similar to what Stahl was using it for.
 The term was derived from a Greek word meaning inflame.
 The following paragraph describes Stahl's view of phlogiston:

 Stahl's first definition of phlogiston first appeared in his Zymotechnia fundamentalis, published in 1697.
 His most quoted definition was found in the treatise on chemistry entitled Fundamenta chymiae in 1723.
 According to Stahl, phlogiston was a substance that was not able to be put into a bottle but could be transferred nonetheless.
 To him, wood was just a combination of ash and phlogiston, and making a metal was as simple as getting a metal calx and adding phlogiston.
-Soot was almost pure phlogiston, which is why heating it with a metallic calx transforms the calx into the metal and Stahl attempted to prove that the phlogiston in soot and sulphur were identical by converting sulphates to liver of sulphur using charcoal.
-He did not account for the increase in weight on combustion of tin and lead that were known at the time.
+Soot was almost pure phlogiston, which is why heating it with a metallic calx transforms the calx into the metal and Stahl attempted to prove that the phlogiston in soot and sulfur were identical by converting sulfates to liver of sulfur using charcoal.
+He did not account for the increase in mass on combustion of tin and lead that were known at the time.